19hours/sg-statutes/Acts/Status of Children (Assisted Reproduction Technology) Act.md

 ### Registration of births

 12\.
 The birth of a child to whom this Act applies shall be registered or re-registered, as the case may be, under the Registration of Births and Deaths Act (Cap.
-267) in accordance with the provisions of that Act and the rules made thereunder.
+267) in accordance with the provisions of that Act and of its rules.

-## PART III
+## PART 3

 MISCELLANEOUS